Seneca-ICTOER/OSL745/docs/Labs/lab5.md

 - The SSH command will ask you to confirm connecting.
 Type yes and press Enter.
 - If login is successful, you should see a prompt like this: ubuntu@ip-172-31-91-76:~$

-## Creating a dotfiles repository in GitHub and Adding your SSH key as a repository secret
+## Creating a dotfiles repository in GitHub

 A GitHub dotfiles repository is used to store and manage your configuration files (often called "dotfiles" because their filenames start with a dot, e.g., **.bashrc**, **.vimrc**, **.gitconfig**).
 These files are used to customize your development environment.
 By keeping them in a GitHub repository, you can easily share your configurations across different machines and with other developers.
 This practice helps in maintaining consistency in your development setup and makes it easier to set up new environments quickly.
 A dotfiles repo can also be used to host scripts you wish run upon the creation of any Codespace you create using your GitHub account (ie account wide).